The BasicsIf you have a case involving a QAD - Qualified Additional Dependent, make sure you perform step-down calculations. QAD children age out.

 Three ScenariosYour case will involve one of these three scenarios.

-1. Lynn is paying child support to Terry for the child, as ordered by the court.
-Go to "Other Deductions" and "Child Support - Prior Order" and enter the amount Lynn is actually paying in support to Terry.
-Lynn is not allowed to claim a QAD for this child.
+1. Mary is paying child support to Allan for the child, as ordered by the court.
+Go to "Other Deductions" and "Child Support - Prior Order" and enter the amount Mary is actually paying in support to Allan.
+Mary is not allowed to claim a QAD for this child.

-2. Lynn has custody of the child.
-Lynn may claim this child as a QAD.
-If Lynn is receiving child support from Terry for this child, Lynn would not show the support received as income.
-Child support received is not income.
+2. Mary has custody of the child.
+Mary will claim this child as a QAD.
+If Mary is receiving child support for this child, it is not income to Mary so you do not include it in the program.

-3. Terry has the child and here is no support order in place for Lynn to pay support to Terry.
-Lynn may claim this child as a QAD.
+3. Allan has the child and there is no support order in place for Mary to pay support to Allan for the child.
+Mary may claim the child as a QAD.

 Other TopicsAre You Required to Claim a Qualified Additional Dependent Deduction?
 We know of no rule requiring same.
 Do check the Analysis Page to check the consequences.
 You may give your client the QADD and cause child support to increase.